 Vitamin D helps you absorb calcium and is important for bone health.
-Vitamin K is needed for blood clotting and may help improve bone health in the elderly.
-Adequate intakes of vitamins B-6 and B-12 are important for preventing anemia.
+Vitamin K is needed for blood clotting and may help improve bone health in older adults.
+Adequate intakes of vitamins B6 and B12 are important for preventing anemia.

 Better Source of Minerals